ncbi/cxx-toolkit/pages/ch_cmconfig.md

 ## Use Toolkit as source tree

-Sometimes it could be beneficial to use the NCBI C++ Toolkit directly as a source tree.
+Sometimes it is beneficial to use the NCBI C++ Toolkit directly as a source tree.
 For example, you find the Toolkit in [Github](https://github.com/ncbi/ncbi-cxx-toolkit-public) and want to use it in your project.
 How to integrate them?
 One option is to build the Toolkit - standalone or as a Conan package, and then use it as a [prebuilt one](#ch_cmconfig._Use_prebuilt).
 Another option is to use the Toolkit directly as a source tree.

 Here we assume that you project has *include* and *src* directories: